 My Solo Travel Experience in Athens

 Athens truly has something for everyone, but I will tell you a little secret.
-The first time I visited Athens, I didn’t like it!
+The first time I visited, I didn’t like it!
+The city itself is a bit gritty and not all that visually appealing.

-It was my first solo trip ever and I didn’t do any research!
-Since that first trip many years ago I returned to Athens year after year and fell so in love with the city!
+Since that first trip many years ago, I have returned to Athens year after year and have fallen in love with the city!

-Athens is full of welcoming locals, and an abundance of attractions so you’ll never be bored.
+Athens is full of other solo travelers, expats, welcoming locals, and so many attractions so you’ll never be bored.

 Athens has plenty of public transportation options that allow you to easily explore the city’s many sights affordably.